blaze/blaze/docs/source/install.rst

     $ git clone git@github.com:ContinuumIO/blaze.git

-Many of the dependencies are non-trivial to install.
+However many of the dependencies are non-trivial to install.
 It is **highly recommend** that you build Blaze using the Anaconda distribution, a free Python distribution that comes with a host of scientific and numeric packages bundled and precompiled into a userspace